Regexp introduction

 Regexp documentation

 It is always a good idea to know where to find the documentation.
 Visit ruby-doc: Regexp for information on Regexp class, available methods, syntax, features, examples and more.
-Here's a quote:
+Here's a quote from an older version of the documentation:

 Regular expressions (regexps) are patterns which describe the contents of a string.
 They're used for testing whether a string contains a given pattern, or extracting the portions that match.
 They are created with the /pat/ and %r{pat} literals or the Regexp.new constructor.